cs5450/cs5450.github.io/assignments/hw1.md

 You would run

 ```
-$ ./parsemd input.txt
+$ ./parsemd input.txt output.txt
 ```

-The output should be
+The file output.txt should afterwards be

 ```
 Writing